 Although Toshiba committed to reimbursing the plant owners many billions of dollars to finish the projects, even the illusion of a price guarantee to protect shareholders and customers was gone.
 In July 2017 VC Summer was cancelled, and all eyes were on the last of the new projects, Plant Vogtle.
 In a move that surprised many, Southern Company decided to continue with Vogtle, and the Georgia Public Service Commission approved the plan in December 2017.
 Vogtle also benefitted from a larger cash settlement from Toshiba as well as larger DOE loan guarantees.

-with the latest total cost estimated at $26 billion vs. the $14 billion approved in 2012, i.e., almost a factor of 2.
-Commercial power generation is expected in 2022 for a total construction duration of 13 years vs. the 7 years originally envisioned, again, almost a factor of 2.
+(see Figure 2) with Vogtle 4 then scheduled for the end of the year.
+The final cost for the two reactors is expected to exceed $30 billion vs. the $14 billion approved in 2012, i.e., just over a factor of 2.
+Total construction duration will be 14 years vs. the 7 years originally envisioned, again, a factor of 2.

-Although not dead, the nuclear renaissance appears to be on life support.
+The anticipated nuclear renaissance was never realized.
 The industry didn't have too high a bar to clear for these projects to improve on the earlier wave of nuclear projects, but the history of the 1970s and 1980s appears to have been re-lived.
-The irony of the situation is that the only new nuclear reactor to come online to date during the nuclear renaissance is Watts Bar 2 unit
+The irony of the situation is that, other than Vogtle, the only new nuclear reactor to come online to date during the nuclear renaissance is Watts Bar 2 unit

-As a result of the closures of older plants and lack of new units, nuclear power generation in the US reached a peak in 2010 and has since been declining (Figure 3).
-See also "OWOE Topic: How many nuclear reactors are there in the United States?"
+As a result of the closures of older plants and lack of new units, nuclear power generation in the US reached a peak in 2010 and has since been declining (Figure 4).
+See also OWOE: How many nuclear reactors are there in the United States?